farastu-who/GIS-DL/README.md

 Scoring Mechanisms:
 the widely used metric for evaluating object detection performance is mAP (mean Average Precision). mAP measures the precision and recall of object detection algorithms across different object categories and provides an overall performance score.

-Public Datasets:

-1. SpaceNet: SpaceNet is a series of open-source satellite imagery datasets focused on various geospatial challenges.
-While not specifically targeting power grid lines, it includes high-resolution satellite imagery that might contain power grid infrastructure.
-2. OpenStreetMap (OSM): OSM is a collaborative mapping project that allows users to contribute and access geospatial data.
-Power grid lines are sometimes mapped in OSM, and you can extract aerial imagery from various sources associated with OSM data.
-3. National Renewable Energy Laboratory (NREL)? datasets: NREL provides a collection of geospatial datasets related to renewable energy, including solar and wind energy.
-These datasets often encompass aerial imagery that may include power grid lines in proximity to renewable energy installations.
-4. Govt.
-Datasets: HIFLD
-5. DeepGlobe : the DeepGlobe dataset does not specifically include power grid lines as a labeled category.
-The DeepGlobe dataset focuses on several computer vision tasks related to satellite imagery, such as road extraction, building detection, and land cover classification.
-However, it does not provide annotations or labels specifically for power grid lines.
-6. PG imagery dataset:

 Transfer Learning Resources:
 1. ResNet: ResNet (Residual Neural Network) is a widely used deep convolutional neural network architecture known for its depth and skip connections.
 It has shown excellent performance in various computer vision tasks and can serve as a strong backbone for power grid line identification.